trustification/trustify/docs/glossary.md

 Other, more-involved stakeholders (product vendors, upstream project owners) may issue *additional* advisories.
 These opinions may be in reference to *concrete* shipped products, contextualized to how the vulnerable code is *actually used*.

+### SBOM

+An SBOM is a source-of-someone's-truth about "what's inside it?", so everything in our DB is ultimately sourced from some source-of-truth.
+We can't really say definitively "product X is composed of A1, A2 + A3".
+Instead, we can have multiple simultaneous statements -- SBOM's -- from multiple people saying "product X is claimed by Bob to be A1 + A2" and "product X is claimed by Jim to be A1 + A97".
+So an SBOM is the entity to track the origin of the supposed "evidence" of assertional statements about products... about packages... about vulnerabilities...

 ### Package

 A package is an atomic artifact or component.